Discovering optimal fermion-qubit mappings through algorithmic enumeration: Introduction

 Thus, we arrive at the crux of our work: for a given fermionic system and a given quantum computing technology, a fermion--qubit mapping \textit{cannot} be considered optimal unless its fermionic enumeration scheme minimises the scarcest physical resource.
 Many innovations in fermion--qubit mappings have been in aid of reducing the maximum number of qubits upon which any one term in the Hamiltonian acts \cite{bravyi2002fermionic,jiang2019majorana,steudtner2019quantum,phasecraft2020low} This is an important metric in a complexity--theoretic sense -- it is the `$k$' in `$k$--local Hamiltonian'.

 Other metrics may be more practical in near--term quantum algorithms.
 For example, the number of Pauli measurements in a variational quantum eigensolver depends on the overall number of Pauli matrices appearing in all terms in the qubit Hamiltonian, not just the longest term.
 While our method could be tailored to improve many metrics of fermion--qubit mappings, the focus of this work is on improving the average locality of the qubit Hamiltonian terms.
 The only other work that has used this metric for fermion--qubit mappings is \cite{Jiang2020optimalfermionto}, which we discuss and incorporate into our work in Section \ref{sec:comparison}.
-We believe this paper is the first to focus in detail on minimising the average Pauli weight of fermion--qubit mappings.

 In a broad class of problem fermionic Hamiltonians with non--local hopping terms, we show that minimising the average Pauli weight of a Jordan--Wigner type mapping is equivalent to the edgesum problem from graph theory \cite{mitchison1986optimal,garey1974some,garey1978complexity,gareyjohnson1990book}.
 When compared to the only other ancilla--free mapping for the 2D fermionic lattice -- which uses the S--pattern enumeration scheme, introduced by Verstraete and Cirac~\cite{verstraete2005mapping} -- our method directly reduces the average Pauli weight of the terms in the qubit Hamiltonian by a constant factor ($\approx$\ $13.9\%$).
 Our optimal fermion--qubit mapping uses a carefully selected enumeration scheme based on a special pattern recognised by Mitchison and Durbin in their seminal work~\cite{mitchison1986optimal}, and culminates in: